EBMCalculator/ebmcalculator.github.io/support.md

     </p>
     <p>Press the "Calculate" button to see the relevant effect estimates and their confidence intervals.
       <br><br>
-      The authors provided us the OR (Odds Ratio) in the table above; however, the absolute risk metrics would help us to better understand the magnitude of the treatment effect.
-In this example, EBM Calculator displays the ARI (Absolute Risk Increase) and NNT (Number Needed to Treat) to increase the outcome by 1, along with the relative risk metrics and associated confidence intervals.</p>
+      The table above provides the odds ratio (OR), but absolute risk measures offer a clearer understanding of the treatment effect’s magnitude.
+In this example, EBM Calculator displays the absolute risk increase (ARI) and number needed to treat (NNT) to cause one additional outcome, along with relative risk metrics and their confidence intervals.</p>
     <p style="text-align: center;">
       <a href="assets/images/screenshots/Effect - Screenshot 4.png" target="_blank" rel="noopener noreferrer">
         <img src="assets/images/screenshots/Effect - Screenshot 4.png" alt="Effect - Screenshot 4" style="max-width:50%; height:auto; display:block; margin:0 auto; box-shadow: none;">